The pros and cons of teaching English online as a freelancer

 As an online tutor, I find it so liberating to not have to rush through a grammatical syllabus.

-Teaching one-to-one online enables me to go into the most important tense aspects much more deeply.
-For instance, I’m able to get students to tell, and retell, personalised stories about themselves and people they know in a certain tense aspect.
+Teaching one-to-one online enables me to go into the most important tense and aspects much more deeply.
+For instance, I’m able to get students to tell, and retell, personalised stories about themselves and people they know in a certain tense or aspect.

 2. YOU CAN ENGAGE YOURSELF IN MATERIALS SELECTION THAT REVOLVES AROUND AUTHENTICITY AND VARIETY

-When you go it alone as a freelancer, you’ll be inclined to work with authentic materials of many different kinds.
+When you go it alone as a freelancer, you’ll be more inclined to work with authentic materials of many different kinds.